Jack Ü: History

 On December 31, 2014, Jack Ü headlined a concert at Madison Square Garden.
 Besides their (Diplo and Skrillex) performance, other performers included ASAP Ferg, Rudimental, and Yellow Claw.
 The concert was broadcast live on Yahoo.

 On February 27, 2015, the group released their debut album.
 They commemorated the event by streaming a 24-hour live DJ set on Twitch, which was shut down 18 hours into the set.
 By the end of 2015, Jack Ü had over 9.6 million Shazams.
 That same year, Jack Ü performed at a Clippers half-time show along with Kai, Fly Boi Keno (also known as Keno Kamino) and several other celebrities and dancers, later releasing an official video in December.

 On August 28, 2016, Skrillex wrote on his Twitter page that Jack Ü is done touring "for a long long time", a tweet that was shortly deleted.
 In March 2017, Diplo described in an interview the difficulty of working with Skrillex while Skrillex is signed to a "major label", Atlantic Records.
+In November 2025, Diplo revealed in a podcast interview that a reunion is stalled due to a serious personal rift, stating that he and Skrillex no longer get along and that attempts at mediation have failed.

 Controversy

-On September 1, 2014, Seth Troxler, was set to play his set at the Robot Heart stage at the Burning Man Festival.
+On September 1, 2014, Seth Troxler was set to play his set at the Robot Heart stage at the Burning Man Festival.
 However, due to some of his entourage not being allowed to join him behind the DJ decks, Troxler refused to play.
 Those in charge of the Robot Heart stage needed someone to fill in for Troxler and they asked Skrillex to help.
 Skrillex played for about half an hour before inviting Diplo to come onto the stage for them to perform as Jack Ü for the rest of the set.

 Some of the Robot Heart crowd were unhappy, because Skrillex and Diplo are mainstream producers, and the Robot Heart stage is more about underground artists and songs.
 To finish up their set Diplo mixed the song "Africa" by Toto into DJ Snake and Lil Jon's platinum record "Turn Down for What" as "an inside joke".

 Rumors later surfaced that the two were booed off the stage and forced to end their set early due to playing "Turn Down for What" at a stage that was meant for underground music.
 Diplo linked to a long statement on his Twitter, saying that "there was no booing... no bad vibes...
 Everything we did there was good fun and all the people that attended know it".